timmshinbone/TS_SampleLesson/README.md

 ----------
 ### Recap

-So far, we've learned about
+So far, we've learned about:
 - Data Types
 - Objects
 - Loops

 Remember, to declare an object looks like this: